Exclusive: Oil-by-rail project for shut California refinery nears approval

 Alon had hoped to have its Bakersfield rail project up and running by the end of 2013, but it, like others in the state, underwent a lengthy environmental review and public comment.

-Oviatt said the Kern County planning department had considered all issues during that review, including safety and spill preparedness.
+The director of planning and community development, Oviatt, said the department had considered all issues during that review, including safety and spill preparedness in a longtime oil town.

 Now the project is slated to go before the county’s board of supervisors for a vote at a Sept.
 9 public hearing.
 Oviatt, who is not one of the five members of the board, said she expected a final decision at that time.